-3373 Real Estate Principles (Offered as needed) 3 credit hours
+3373 Real Estate Principles

 Prerequisite: Junior standing or consent of instructor.
 Primary emphasis placed upon contracts, home ownership, brokerage, deeds, and selling.
 Includes Oklahoma license laws, rules, and regulations.
 Although this course covers the content required by the Oklahoma Real Estate Commission for pre-licensing, it must be coupled with Badm 3473 to provide the required 90 clock hours of instruction required to set for the State licensure examination.